CertifaiAI/classifai/readme.md

 **Classifai** is one of the most comprehensive open-source data annotation platform.
 It supports the labelling of various data types with multi labelled outputs forms for AI model training.

-Figure below show how Classifai fits in the machine learning workflow by enabling the labelling of raw data imported from data source.
+Figure below show how Classifai fits in the machine learning workflow. \
+It enables the labelling of raw data imported from data source. \
 The labelled data can then channel into training environments for AI model training.

 <p align="center">
   <img align="middle" src="metadata/classifai_workflow_0_0.gif"/>